hazelops/terraform-aws-ecs-nginx-proxy/README.md

 The nginx container waits for the application container (`app_name`) to start before launching, using the `dependsOn` mechanism with `START` condition.

+## OpenTofu Compatibility

+This module is fully compatible with OpenTofu:

+- Tested with: OpenTofu 1.11.1
+- Minimum version: OpenTofu >= 1.6.2
+- AWS Provider: 6.x (same as Terraform)

+The module works with OpenTofu without any modifications.
+OpenTofu users can use this module exactly as shown in the examples above.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements